 The SRB was the largest selling Bible for years.
 In 1945, two million copies had been bought by the American public.
-This was the vehicle which reached and influenced millions of Americans.
-Today, the press, which produces the SRB, guesstimates that there are well over eleven million SRBs which have been sold to the public.
+This was the vehicle that reached and influenced millions of Americans.
+Today, the press, which produces the SRB, guesstimates that there are well over eleven million SRBs that have been sold to the public.

 In the 1940s, the fundamentalists divided into camps.
 One camp used the term to refer to themselves as Bible-believing Christians.
 The other group regarded this term as undesirable, having an innuendo of divisiveness, being intolerant, anti-intellectual.
 This group began to call themselves “Evangelicals,” and to equate that term with true Christianity.
 In 1948, a few began to call themselves neoevangelical.

 The term “fundamentalist” was proudly used by such schools as Bob Jones University, Moody Bible Institute, and Dallas Theological Seminary, and by hundreds of evangelists and radio preachers in the 1950s.

 In the 1970s, fundamentalism entered a new phase.
 It became influential in TV and in print.
 The leadership was composed of Jerry Falwell, Tim La Haye, Hal Lindsey, and Pat Robertson.
 Here the name fundamentalist-evangelical came into prominence.
 The theological structure which these leaders espouse is Dispensational.
 Thus, they have become almost synonymous positions.

 This view then holds to a very literal or wooden interpretation of Scripture, which is without error with a distinction between Israel and the church at its core.